linds29877/independence/iNdependence/Other Files/README.txt

 Remember to change the default passwords after installing SSH.
 I'm not responsible if someone hacks your phone.

+* SIM Unlocking *

+In order to SIM unlock your phone, you need to first jailbreak it, then install SSH, then set it up so that you can SSH into it (via Wi-Fi).
+Once that's done, just install anySIM, run it, and you're done.
+You can safely delete anySIM from your phone after the SIM unlock has been performed.

 * Customization *

 The customization interface has been completely reworked for version 1.1.
 It now uses a Finder-style interface and allows for drag and drop installation of ringtones, wallpapers, and applications.
 It also has preview images for wallpapers and application icons.